-Courtenay, BC, Canada is located on central Vancouver Island in the Comox Valley.
-Courtenay is situated on the northwest banks of the Comox Harbour otherwise known as the Courtenay River Estuary.
-Courtenay and the surrounding area includes the recreational destinations of Mount Washington and Strathcona Park.
-It is the main commercial hub in the valley serving north-central Vancouver island.
+Courtenay BC Canada things to do and places to stay.
+Courtenay in the Comox Valley is located on central Vancouver Island.
+The community is situated on the northwest banks of the Comox Harbour otherwise known as the Courtenay River Estuary.
+It is a main adventure hub and just one of the many things to do in Courtenay.
+Comox Valley things to do nearby includes the recreational destinations of Mount Washington and Strathcona Park.
+Courtenay is the main commercial hub in the valley serving north-central Vancouver island.

-Activities most enjoyed in the Village of Courtenay and the surrounding areas include golfing, birding, ocean kayaking, biking, sightseeing, beachcombing, hiking, backpacking, camping, wind surfing, scuba diving, boating, sailing, canoeing, rock climbing, fishing, cycling, spas, wilderness camping, horseback riding and downhill skiing, snowboarding, snowshoeing, snowmobiling and cross country skiing.
-(Mount Washington)
+Some of the best adventures in the region and Courtenay BC things to do includes golfing, birding, ocean kayaking, biking, sightseeing, beachcombing, hiking, backpacking, camping, wind surfing, scuba diving, boating, sailing, canoeing, rock climbing, fishing, cycling, spas, wilderness camping, horseback riding and downhill skiing, snowboarding, snowshoeing, snowmobiling and cross country skiing.
+(Mount Washington).

-The best activity and adventure destinations located in Courtenay, British Columbia includes the Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Kin Beach Park, Mallard Nature Park, Miracle Beach Provincial Park, Comox Harbour Park, and the Courtenay River Estuary.
+The best Courtenay parks, trails and places of interests in Courtenay, British Columbia includes the Strathcona Provincial Park, Saratoga Beach, Mount Washington, Forbidden Plateau, Nymph Falls, Lewis Park, Air Park, Comox Lake Bluffs Ecological Reserve, Seal Bay Nature Park, Saratoga Beach, Kin Beach Park, Mallard Nature Park, Miracle Beach Provincial Park, Comox Harbour Park, and the Courtenay River Estuary.

 What are the places to stay in Courtenay, BC?
 Places to stay include accommodations like motels, hotels, cottages, B&Bs (bed and Breakfasts), vacation homes, hostels and campgrounds.
-Important services and amenities for travelers when exploring in and around Courtenay, BC, Canada includes tours, attractions, guides, restaurants, gas station, pubs, liquor store, grocery store, spas, wineries, laundromat, post office, bank, internet services, and cell reception.
+Important services and amenities for travelers when exploring in and around Courtenay, BC, Canada includes some tours, attractions, guides, restaurants, gas stations, pubs, liquor stores, grocery stores, spas, wineries, laundromat, post office, banks, internet services, and good cell reception.

 The best places for travellers to enjoy history and culture in Courtenay, British Columbia, Canada include the Filberg Heritage Lodge, Puntledge River Hatchery, I-HOS Gallery, Comox Glacier, HMCS Alberni Museum and Memorial, Sid Williams Theatre, Courtenay & District Museum & Archives, Spirits of the West Coast Native Art Gallery, Kitty Coleman Woodland Gardens and the Royston Shipwrecks.